 Conference participants visiting the Buea National Archives in January 2015.
 The African Photography Initiatives organized the conference, “Validating Visual Heritage in Africa: Historical Photographs and the Role of the “Archive.”

 The first phase of the preservation project of the Buea Press Photo Archives began in mid-February 2013.
-More information on the Buea Archives Digitization Project can be found below (video by Ro Mazuela):
+More information on the Buea Archives Digitization Project can be found below (video by Rosario Mazuela):

 Click here to learn more about the National Archives in Yaoundé